erizov/Professor/semester_7/lecture_39_operating_systems/virtual_memory/README.md

 ## Introduction

-Virtual Memory is a fundamental concept in operating systems fundamentals.
+Virtual Memory addresses concept in operating systems fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A memory management technique that uses disk storage to extend available RAM, creating illusion of larger memory.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below